patrickf2000/quik/Readme.md

 ## Quik

 ### Note
-You are on the ARM branch.
-As its name implies, this is where I am beginning work on adding code generation for the ARM architecture.
-Because the only ARM machine I have is a Raspberry Pi 3, I will be generating ARMv7 code.
+Check the dev branch for the latest progress; the master branch may not have all the latest commits.

 ### Introduction
 This is the third version of my Quik programming language.
 Quik is a simple general-purpose systems programming language.
 Its similar to C in that its basically portable assembler, but its different in that its intended to be somewhat easier to use and understand, which still being able to interface with the underlying system libraries.
 This project contains the compiler, standard library, and tests.
 The compiler in turn is split into two parts: the parser library, which loads a source file and generates an AST; and the compiler, which calls the parser and generates Assembly.

 I wrote the entire thing from scratch.
 I don't intend for Quik to fill any special need or be the next big thing; I wrote this primarily as a learning experience, which is why I wrote the whole thing from scratch.
 Not to mention, its been a really fun hobby project.

-Currently, the compiler is capable of generating 32-bit and 64-bit Intel Assembly code.
-By default, it will generate 64-bit.
+Currently, the compiler is capable of generating 32-bit/64-bit x86 Intel Assembly code and Arm v7 Assembly code.
+By default, it will generate Intel 64-bit.

 ### The Language
 I currently don't have a document or anything with the language specs.
 Ok, I actually do, but its for the original versions of Quik.
 The specs folder contains examples of pretty much everything supported by the implementations.